michaelparkadze/michaelparkadze/README.md

 ### Hi there, I'm Michael  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm a self-taught software engineer based in Haifa, Israel.
+I am a full-stack software engineer based at Haifa, Israel.
+During the past 2 years of working with software development, I have obtained an understanding into wide area of technical domains ranging from both front and back end development.
 I am passionate about creating technology that innovates and solves real world problems.
-Technologies I enjoy working with include ReactJS, Jamstack (Javascript, APIs and Markup) and ExpressJS.
-I recently co-founded a company called Gigaparsec to assemble teams of talented software engineers that will be responsible in creating technology that will innovate and revolutionize a variety of industries.
+Technologies I enjoy working with include React.js, Jamstack (JavaScript, APIs and Markup), Angular and Node.js.

 ### Technologies